 There are arguments you can make against this, however:

-- You were only visiting short-term (although if you maintain a residence in California, you are required to register)
+- You were only visiting short-term, although if you maintain a residence in California, you must register.

 Complete a Free Case Evaluation form now

 What Are the Penalties if I Fail to Register as a Sex Offender?

 Penalties for failure to register as a sex offender vary by type of charge: